googlecreativelab/quickdraw-dataset/README.md

 ## Preprocessed dataset
 We've preprocessed and split the dataset into different files and formats to make it faster and easier to download and explore.

-#### Simplified Drawing files (`.ndjson`)
+#### Simplified Drawing files (`.`)
 We've simplified the vectors, removed the timing information, and positioned and scaled the data into a 256x256 region.
-The data is exported in [`ndjson`](http://ndjson.org/) format with the same metadata as the raw format.
+The data is exported in [`ndjson`](https://github.com/ndjson) format with the same metadata as the raw format.
 The simplification process was:

 1. Align the drawing to the top-left corner, to have minimum values of 0.
 2. Uniformly scale the drawing, to have a maximum value of 255.